-SJBP Zone: The area to the west of the AP Zone boundary and east of the following line: the "Blue Ridge" (mountain spine) at the West Virginia-Virginia border (Loudoun County-

-Clarke County line) south to Interstate 64 (the Blue Ridge line follows county borders along the western edge of Loudoun-Fauquier-Rappahannock-Madison-Greene-Albemarle and into Nelson Counties), then east along Interstate Route 64 to Route 15, then south along Route 15 to the North Carolina line.
+AP Zone: The area to the east of the following line: the "Blue Ridge" (Loudoun-Clarke Counties border) at the West Virginia-Virginia border, south to Interstate 64 (the Blue Ridge line follows county borders along the western edge of Loudoun, Fauquier, Rappahannock, Madison, Greene, Albemarle and into Nelson Counties), then east along Interstate 64 to Interstate 95 in Richmond, then south along Interstate 95 to Route 460 in Petersburg, then southeast along Route 460 to Route 32 in the City of Suffolk, then south to the North Carolina border.

-RP Zone: The remainder of the State west of the SJBP Zone.
+RP Zone: The remainder of the State west of the AP Zone.